sissa-data-science/DADApy/README.md

 # Generate a simple 3D gaussian dataset
 X = np.random.normal(0, 1, (1000, 3))

-# initialise the "Data" class with the set of coordinates
+# initialize the "Data" class with the set of coordinates
 data = Data(X)

-# compute distances up to the 100th nearest neighbour
+# compute distances up to the 100th nearest neighbor
 data.compute_distances(maxk=100)

 # compute the intrinsic dimension using 2nn estimator